-Imaging Through Scattering
+Imaging in Scattering Media

 Development of a beam propagation method to simulate the point spread function degradation in scattering media